-Gulliver’s Travels: Another classic example, but which is often considered a combination between utopian and dystopian novels.
-This is because the plot involves the travels of one man – Gullliver, who’s name is a play on the world gullible – who’s journey takes him through many fictional worlds where life is either perfect or tragically flawed in various ways.
-However, since the purpose of these worlds is to parody English society of his day, it is often included as an early example of satiric literature that falls into the utopian, dystopian and science fiction camps.
+Another classic example that is often considered a combination of utopian and dystopian novels.
+This is because the plot involves the travels of one man – Gulliver, whose name is a play on the world gullible – whose journey takes him through many fictional worlds where life is either perfect or tragically flawed in various ways.
+However, since the purpose of these worlds is to parody English society in his day, it is often included as an early example of satiric literature that falls into the utopian, dystopian, and science fiction camps.

-His second voyage takes him to a place which is the polar opposite of the first.
-Here, in the land of the Brobdingnagians, he is presented with giants who’s physical size mirrors their moral outlook.
-They consider Gulliver to be a curious specimen, who’s descriptions of his country disgust them.
-In the end, they consider him a cute sideshow attraction and refuse his offer for technological advances (like gunpowder).
-Gulliver then leaves, thinking the people are out of their minds, but ironically states that he witheld the worse about England out of a desire to save face.
+His second voyage takes him to a place that is the polar opposite of the first.
+Here, in the land of the Brobdingnagians, he is presented with giants whose physical size mirrors their moral outlook.
+They consider Gulliver to be a curious specimen, whose descriptions of his country disgust them.
+In the end, they consider him a cute sideshow attraction and refuse his offer of technological advances (like gunpowder).
+Gulliver then leaves, thinking the people are out of their minds, but ironically states that he withheld the worse about England out of a desire to save face.

 Throughout the narrative, Swift’s point seems abundantly clear.
 Each voyage to a fictitious world serves as a means to parody a different element of British society and civilization in general.
 And ultimately, Gulliver serves as the perfect narrator, in that his ignorance and naivety allow him to absorb the lessons of the journey in a way that is both ironic and sufficiently detached.
 Can’t just hand the reader the moral, after all!
 Gotta make them work for it!

-The Time Machine: Published in 1895, this science fiction novella inspired countless adaptations and popularized the very idea of time travel.
-In addition to introducing readers to the concept of time as the fourth-dimension and temporal paradoxes, H.G.
+Published in 1895, this science fiction novella inspired countless adaptations and popularized the very idea of time travel.
+In addition to introducing readers to the concept of time as the fourth dimension and temporal paradoxes, H.G.
 Wells also had some interesting social commentary to share.
-In this story, the narrator – known only as The Traveller – recounts to a bunch of dinner guests how he used a time machine to travel to the year 802, 701 A.D. where he witnessed a strange culture made up of two distinct people’s.
+In this story, the narrator – known only as The Traveller – recounts to a bunch of dinner guests how he used a time machine to travel to the year 802, 701 A.D. where he witnessed a strange culture made up of two distinct peoples.

 In the course of this speculative story, we learn that an oligarchy – the Oligarchs or “Iron Heel” – has seized power in the US by bankrupting the middle class and reducing farmers to a state of serfdom.
 Once in power, they maintained order through a combination of preferential treatment and control over the military.
 After a failed revolt (the First Revolt) takes place, preparations are underway for a second which is expected to succeed in restoring the Republic.
 Unfortunately, it too fails and the protagonists are killed.
 However, centuries later, when their Manuscript is discovered, the Oligarchy has been unseated and a debt is being acknowledged to these characters and their actions.